classicist/rgreek/README.md

 ## Usage

 ### RGreek::Transcoder
-This module converts Greek text bi-directionally between betacode and unicode (Pre-combined Unicode C encoding) To convert any amount of text (that will fit in your machine's memory) simply do:
+This module converts Greek text bi-directionally between betacode and unicode (Pre-combined Unicode C encoding).
+To convert any amount of text (that will fit in your machine's memory) simply do:

     RGreek::Transcoder.convert(kai/) # =>  καί